-Our 2019 Stock Option and Grant Plan, or 2019 Plan, was approved by our board of directors and our stockholders on October 4, 2019, and most recently amended by our board of directors in March 2020.
+Our 2019 Plan, was approved by our board of directors and our stockholders on October 4, 2019, and most recently amended by our board of directors in March 2020.

 Authorized Shares.
-Under the 2019 Plan, as amended through the date hereof, we have reserved for issuance an aggregate of 5,426,422 shares of our common stock.
+Under the 2019 Plan, as amended through the date hereof, we have reserved for issuance an aggregate of 3,464,277 shares of our common stock.
 The number of shares of common stock reserved for issuance is subject to adjustment in the event of any merger, consolidation, sale of all or substantially all of our assets, reorganization, recapitalization, reclassification, stock dividend, stock split, reverse stock split or other similar transaction.
 The shares of common stock underlying awards that are forfeited, canceled, reacquired by us prior to vesting, satisfied without the issuance of stock or otherwise terminated (other than by exercise) and shares of common stock that are withheld upon exercise of an option or settlement of an award to cover the exercise price or tax withholding are added back to the shares of common stock available for issuance under the 2019 Plan.
-Following our initial public offering, such shares will become available for issuance under the 2020 Plan.